Spirometry

 PULMONARY DISEASES

-Spirometry and Lung Functional Tests.
+Spirometry and other Lung Function Tests.

 Spirometry is the most useful test done by a pulmonologist.
 Although not everyone is familiar with it, the information it gives us about lung function is just as important as the information an electrocardiogram gives us about our heart!